smkia/smkia.github.io/_publications/software-tool-article.md

 authors: "Barkema, Pieter and Rutherford, Saige and Lee, Hurng-Chun and Kia, Seyed Mostafa and Savage, Hannah and Beckmann, Christian and Marquand, Andre"
 paperurl: ""
 citation: "Barkema, Pieter and Rutherford, Saige and Lee, Hurng-Chun and Kia, Seyed Mostafa and Savage, Hannah and Beckmann, Christian and Marquand, Andre (2023).
 SOFTWARE TOOL ARTICLE.
 Unknown venue."
+bibtex: |
+  @article{barkemasoftware,
+    author = {Barkema, Pieter and Rutherford, Saige and Lee, Hurng-Chun and Kia, Seyed Mostafa and Savage, Hannah and Beckmann, Christian and Marquand, Andre}, title = {SOFTWARE TOOL ARTICLE},
+  }
 ---